 With the return of Jews to Israel in larger numbers through the 1800s, and the birth of the Zionist movement in the late 1800s, wine again became one of them most important industries here.
 That same Carmel Wineries company was started in 1882 by the Baron Edmond de Rothschild in 1882, and gave jobs and livelihood to many of the Zionist pioneers.
 It grew with Israel itself, and for about 100 years it held a virtual monopoly on wine production in the country.
 Most of the country’s grapes were sold collectively to Carmel.
 One of the first wineries to compete and break that monopoly is also one of the more celebrated of the country’s wineries — The Golan Heights Winery.
 It released its first vintage in 1984, and thus was launched a revolution in Israeli wine production.

 Today, in a country approximately the size of New Jersey, we have somewhere between 250 and 300 wineries!
-Some of them are tiny Mom-and-Pop operations, some are boutique sized, and the biggest produce tens of millions of bottles per year.
+Some of them are tiny Mom-and-Pop operations, some are boutique sized, and the biggest produce tens of millions of bottles per year which you can find in many places from your local wine seller to online wine subscriptions.
 And the quality overall has greatly improved, with Israeli wines winning awards at many international festivals and competitions.
 A visit to one or more wineries can add a nice dimension to a tour in Israel, be it a single winery in the context of a general touring itinerary, a full-day visit to multiple wineries or a single stop in a tour full of more diverse culinary adventures.

 So how about the wineries we visited on this day?
 For starters, I’ll say that all of the wineries we visited were kosher, though certainly not all of the wineries in Israel are certified kosher.
 And for those who don’t yet know that kosher wines do not have to be sweet or poor quality, just do a Google search.
 You will find any number of articles making just this point, and I don’t feel the need to waste time or energy on repeating the message!
 Also interesting was the fact that each of these five wineries was really quite different from one another.
 Lots of diversity in a small region.